cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

           description: Created
   '/cloudmesh/organization/{name}':
     get:
+      summary: Returns the organization
       description: Returns the organization
       operationId: get_organization_by_name
       parameters:
         - name: name
+          description: The name of the organization
           in: path
           required: true
           type: string